 Each type of variable rate mortgage has its own advantages, as they all work slightly differently.
 If or how these benefits apply to you will depend on your individual circumstances:

-Tracker rates are generally more affordable than fixed-rate mortgages
+Tracker rate deals are generally more affordable than fixed-rate mortgages at the outset

 Lifetime trackers usually have no early repayment charges (ERCs) or ERCs that will only apply for the first few years of the deal